Arthie/xwind/README.md

 ## Install

-Prerequisite: use babel with your bundler and have babel macros installed
+Prerequisite: use babel with your bundler also have babel macros and tailwindcss installed

 ```bash
 # with npm